HansFeddersen/World_Weather_Analysis/README.md

 ![This is an image](https://github.com/HansFeddersen/World_Weather_Analysis/blob/main/more/setp1/Random_coordinates_generator.png)

-- Then we pair each latitude and longitude created (by index) to search the nearest city and storage that city in a new list by ussing the append function:
+- Then we pair each latitude and longitude created (by index) to search the nearest city and storage that city in a new list by using the append function:

 ![This is an image](https://github.com/HansFeddersen/World_Weather_Analysis/blob/main/more/setp1/Nearest_city_coordinates.png)